yeonseok-seo/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 First, we need to include the framework in the `General` section of the *target* configuration.
 There is the `Linked Frameworks and Libraries` section to include our framework.
-That will make Xcode look at our framework and resolve imports both from Objective-C and Swift.
+This will make Xcode look at our framework and resolve imports both from Objective-C and Swift.

 The second step is to configure the framework search path of the produced